Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "When I started magic school," stated Harry.

 "Exactly.
 We'd like you two to read it and start learning.
-It's more important for Harry to learn it first since he's going to Hogwarts, but you both should learn it.
+It's more important for Harry to learn it first since he's going to Hogwarts soon, but you both should learn it.
 Your magic school has a strict policy against reading the minds of students, but if you ever feel that one of your teachers is looking straight into your soul, break eye contact immediately."

-"Alright," both kids replied.
+"All right," both kids replied.

 "By the way, we're going to be spending the summer in England with Aunt Minnie," said Mark.